 - 1. the Manufacturer's Code Verification Signature (CVS) - 2. the Manufacturer's Code Verification Certificate (CVC) signed by the DOCSIS root CA - 3. the code image (compatible with the destination cable modem) as signed content - 4.
-Optionally, when the MSO co-signs the code file: - a) the MSOs CVS - b) the MSOs CVC signed by the DOCSIS root CA
+Optionally, when the MSO co-signs the code file: - a) the MSOs CVS - b) the MSOs CVC signed by the DOCSIS root CA - 5.
+Optional Root CA Public Key for the CVC verification - 6.
+Optional Manufacturer Certificate(s)1

-The code file MUST comply with the PKCS#7 specification and MUST be DER encoded.
-The code file MUST match the structure shown in Table D-1.
+The code file MUST comply with [PKCS#7] and MUST be DER encoded.2 The code file MUST match the structure shown in Table D-1.
 An example is shown in Appendix B.